Chart Color Schemes

 South Yarra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 89 projects that could impact the area, with major ones including 671 Chapel Street, The Jam Factory, One Toorak Place (Orchard Piper Carters Avenue), and Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2.
-These key projects are detailed below for their potential relevance.
+AreaSearch has identified a total of 89 projects likely to impact the area, with key ones being 671 Chapel Street, The Jam Factory, One Toorak Place (Orchard Piper Carters Avenue), and Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.